datastax/php-driver/README.md

 The current release is an early alpha.
 This means that it lacks some features and stability, but should be enough to start testing and working with Apache Cassandra.
-Below, you'll find a list of functionality that is already supported as well as what's plan for the upcoming releases.
+Below, you'll find a list of functionality that is already supported as well as what's planned for the upcoming releases.

 ## Features